 Rule No. 3 – Stick to your process

-“The best investors develop a process that is consistent and successful over many market cycles,” says Sam Hendel, president of Levin Easterly Partners.
+“The best investors develop a process that is consistent and successful over many market cycles,” says Sam Hendel, president of Easterly Investment Partners.
 “Don’t deviate from the tried and true, even if there are short-term challenges that cause you to doubt yourself.”

 Rule No. 4 – Buy when everyone is fearful